Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Main results

 where

-\end{theo} Note that the shape of Nadaraya-Watson estimators of drift coefficients $b_i^*, ~ i \in \mathcal{Y}$ has been crucial to establishing the result of the above theorem, being a ratio of empirical means of independent random variables with a lower bounded denominator by a strictly positive constant independent of $N$ due to the truncation of the estimator.
-That is why this estimator is viewed as more suitable compared to projection estimators widely studied in the literature (see, \textit{e.g.} \cite{denis2020ridge}, \cite{comte2020nonparametric}).
-Returning to Equation~\eqref{eq:upbound}, we obtain from the proof of Theorem~\ref{thm:upper-bound} that
+and $C_{t_0,T}, C_{t_0,T}^{\prime}, C_{t_0,T}^{\prime\prime} > 0$ are constants depending on $t_0$ and $T$. \end{theo} Theorem~\ref{thm:exp-bound-drift} provides an exponential inequality that is essential to establish an upper bound of the excess risk of the plug-in classifier $\w{g}$ that is of the same order as $N^{-2\beta/(2\beta+1)}$ (up to a logarithmic factor).
+Note that the shape of Nadaraya-Watson estimators of drift coefficients $b_i^*, ~ i \in \mathcal{Y}$ has been crucial for establishing the result of the above theorem, being a ratio of empirical means of independent random variables with a lower bounded denominator by a strictly positive constant independent of $N$ due to the truncation of the estimator.
+That is why this estimator is viewed as more suitable compared to projection estimators widely studied in the literature (see, \textit{e.g.} \cite{denis2021ridge}, \cite{comte2020nonparametric}).